MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-modularity-vs-maintainability.md

 Modularity can support maintainability.
 In large systems, where different teams are responsible for different parts of the system, modularity can prevent changes in one part of the system from inadvertently affecting other parts.
 By enforcing clear boundaries between modules, modularity can make it easier to understand and manage one section of the system.

 For systems that require frequent updates or need to be highly adaptable, modularity can theoretically allow for rapid iteration without the need to overhaul the entire system.
 In those cases, the benefits of modularity can outweigh the potential downsides of increased complexity.

+#### Vscode Extensions

+The differene between a simple code editor and a full-fledged IDE is extensibility.
+Vscode is an example of a code editor that has a rich ecosystem of extensions.
+Allowing for extensibility requires modularity.
+The designers understood that each part of system needs to be modifiable and extensible.
+This is modularity is truly useful.

+[EXPAND]

 ### Clean Architecture and The SOLID Principles